notwaldorf/notwaldorf.github.com/_posts/2018-01-31-2017-puppeteer-tests.markdown

 This bit is easy.
 Make a different test suite (just make sure you don't run it every time you run your tests), and run the `page.goto` and `page.screenshot` lines for all the routes you're testing.
-I recommend doing the viewport dance too, to get both the wide and narrow screen ones _for freeeeee_.
+I recommend doing the viewport dance too, to get both the wide and narrow screen ones _for freeeeee_ (I am using just the viewport size here, because that's how my app works.
+Puppeteer lets yo do [device emulation](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pageemulateoptions) and all sorts of other goodness, so just read the docs).
 Put all these screenshots in a place; I put mine in a folder called `test/screenshots-golden/`.

 ### The thing that does the diffing